 What to Expect in a Child Custody Dispute

 Ohio courts generally prefer to order an equal allocation of parenting time, absent circumstances showing the need for a different arrangement.
-A common misconception is that courts grant custody to mothers instead of fathers by default, but in reality the Supreme Court has ruled that presumptions based on the parent’s gender are unconstitutional and cannot be enforced.
+A common misconception is that courts grant custody to mothers instead of fathers by default.
+In reality, the Supreme Court has ruled that presumptions based on a parent’s gender are unconstitutional and cannot be enforced.
 If you’re going through custody and visitation proceedings in Ohio, there are some standards that you can expect the court to follow in typical parenting situations.

 The most important determination for the court to make in any dispute involving children is the “best interest of the child” based on factors, outlined in R. C. Section 3109.04(F), such as the child’s adjustment to each household, their relationship with the parents and siblings, the mental and physical health of the parties, the child’s wishes, and more.
 Courts have very broad discretion to make custody decisions based on these factors and any other factors impacting the child’s wellbeing.